ballerina-platform/ballerina-distribution/examples/http-access-logs/http_access_logs.md

 # HTTP service - Access logs

 Ballerina allows enabling HTTP access logs, which can be used to record the HTTP requests handled by the application.
-HTTP access logs are disabled by default, and to enable them, set `console=true` under `ballerina.http.accessLogConfig` in the `Config.toml` file.
+HTTP access logs are disabled by default.
+Set `console=true` under `ballerina.http.accessLogConfig` in the `Config.toml` file to enable them.
 Additionally, the `path` field can be used to specify the file path to save the access logs.

 ::: code http_access_logs.bal :::

 ## Prerequisites
-- Populate the `Config.toml` file with access log configurations.
+- Populate the `Config.toml` file with the access log configurations.

 ::: code Config.toml :::